PatricioAspero1/Patricio-Aspero-Portfolio/projects/Homelab-Visualization/README.md

 ## Overview

+My Interactive Homelab Visualization is a customized deployment and ongoing integration of NetworkBound's open-source **Homelab Galaxy Dashboard**.

+The dashboard provides a navigable 3D representation of my homelab, allowing physical infrastructure, Proxmox nodes, virtual machines, containers, and supporting services to be represented visually.

+My work on the project focuses on deploying the platform within my own environment, integrating it with my infrastructure and monitoring systems, and exploring ways to connect it with the custom discovery and automation tools I am developing elsewhere in the homelab.

-The Interactive Homelab Visualization is a custom application I am developing to provide a navigable visual representation of my homelab.
+The goal is to create a visual operational view of my environment that becomes increasingly dynamic as the homelab evolves.

-Rather than relying entirely on static diagrams, the project displays physical hosts, virtual machines, containers, infrastructure services, and their relationships in an interactive environment.

-The project is designed to make a growing homelab easier to understand, document, and explore.

 ---